drlawson/drlawson.github.io/_posts/2021-10-30-Oyster-Pics-for-Matt.md

 [Oyster staging google sheet](https://docs.google.com/spreadsheets/d/1fqYHdkFAxkhkaCjyz1m-wtLuHCWAQXIDzCgza5Ya_9I/edit?usp=sharing)

-I stages gonad slides for Matt using the same methods as my capstone.
+I staged gonad slides for Matt using the same methods as my capstone.
 I took images of the slides under a microscope at 4x, 10x, and 40x and then used multiple sources to figure out what each stage looked like for this species (linked below).